 - If liquid has formed in the bottom of the pan, combine the cornstarch in just enough water to dissolve it.
 Return the pan to high heat, drizzle in the dissolved cornstarch, and cook for a few seconds until it thickens.
 Then serve at once, straight from the pan.

 Amount Per Serving: Calories: 153Total Fat: 5gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 0mgSodium: 530mgCarbohydrates: 26gFiber: 3gSugar: 11gProtein: 5g

 Nutrition data is always an estimate depending on program used to calculate and exact products used.

-If you like this stir-fried broccoli, you may also enjoy …
+If you like stir-fried broccoli, you may also enjoy …